Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 - Avocado oil – Light, with a mild taste

-- Tip: To cut fat, mix oil with low-sodium broth (like chicken or veggie)
+- Tip: Mix oil with low-sodium broth to reduce fat

 Herbs, Spices, and Savory Add-ins